 Graduate School Resources

 Careers in Science, Computation, Innovation, and Engineering provides a number of resources to students interested in applying to graduate programs in STEM fields, for those students just beginning graduate school exploration to those undergoing the application process.
 Careers in Science, Computation, Innovation, and Engineering offers a number of programs focused on application preparation, funding opportunities, and networking strategies.
-The program also offers a practice GRE test during Winter Quarter.
 In addition, admissions representatives from numerous top graduate programs host information sessions throughout the year, providing students with the opportunity to further engage with specific schools.

 Internship and Job Shadowing Opportunities

 Engineering Fellows is a selective, three-year program to provide tailored career programming for students from across all majors interested in pursuing engineering careers.
 Selected students will have access to specialized career advising, trainings in both technical and soft skills, and engineering-oriented treks.
 Exclusive Engineering Fellows programming will be offered by experts from academia, key industry partners, and national laboratories and research institutions.
 We welcome students with interest in a broad range of engineering areas, including chemical engineering, aerospace engineering, quantum engineering, water-energy engineering, and more.
 All 1st year students are eligible to apply; there is no major requirement.
-Selected students will be notified of their admittance into the program during summer 2020 and will begin participating in selective programming during fall quarter of their second year.
+Applications open each spring quarter, and Engineering Fellows will begin participating in selective programming during fall quarter of their second year.

 UChicago Undergraduate Research Symposium and Lecture